-Opendana vist see Not so well Oncome de autoritation de Services not covered by Medicare Not covered under any condition Covered only under specific conditions Experimental medical and surgical procedures, equipment, and medications.
-Experimental procedures and items are those items and procedures determined by Original Medicare to not be generally accepted by the medical community. uny condition May be covered by Original Medicare under a Medicareapproved clinical research study or by our plan.
-(See Chapter 3, Section 5 for more information on clinical research studies.)
-Family planning, contraceptives, and contraceptive devices Not covered under any condition Fees charged for care by your immediate relatives or members of your household.
+Services not covered by Not covered under Covered only under specific Medicare any condition conditions Fees charged for care by your immediate relatives or members of your household.
 Not covered under any condition Full-time nursing care in your home.
 Not covered under any condition Hearing aids and provider visits to service hearing aids (except as noted in the Covered Benefits), ear molds, hearing aid accessories, warranty claim fees, and hearing aid batteries (beyond the 80 free batteries per non-rechargeable aid purchased).
 Hearing aid services are limited to TruHearing.
 See Hearing services (routine) in the Benefits Chart for information on when these services are covered.
 Home-delivered meals Not covered under any condition Homemaker services include basic household assistance, including light housekeeping or light meal preparation.
 Not covered under any condition Immunizations for the sole purpose of travel Not covered under any condition Incontinence supplies (such as diapers, under garments, underpads) See Over-the-counter (OTC) allowance in the Benefits Chart Massage therapy and water therapy May be covered as part of a physical therapy program in accordance with Medicare guidelines.
+Naturopath services (uses natural or alternative treatments).
+See Alternative care in the Benefits Chart Non-routine dental care Dental care required to treat illness or injury may be covered as inpatient or outpatient care.
+See Dental services in the Benefits Chart